Binding (linguistics): Configuration vs. function

 Given that linear order is not the only factor influencing the distribution of pronouns, the question is what other factor or factors might also be playing a role.
-The traditional binding theory (see below) took c-command to be the all important factor, but the importance of c-command for syntactic theorizing has been extensively criticized in recent years.
+The traditional binding theory (see below) took c-command to be the all-important factor, but the importance of c-command for syntactic theorizing has been extensively criticized in recent years.
+(Note: Bruening (2014) produces an extensive criticism of the validity of c-command for syntactic theorizing.)
 The primary alternative to c-command is functional rank.
 These two competing concepts (c-command vs. rank) have been debated extensively and they continue to be debated.
 C-command is a configurational notion; it is defined over concrete syntactic configurations.
 Syntactic rank, in contrast, is a functional notion that resides in the lexicon; it is defined over the ranking of the arguments of predicates.
 Subjects are ranked higher than objects, first objects are ranked higher than second objects, and prepositional objects are ranked lowest.
 The following two subsections briefly consider these competing notions.